1. What is a core curriculum?

 - How do I get credit for attending CEE events?
 Information on events and attendance credit will be available on the CEE website at the beginning of each semester. - How many CEE credits can I get per semester?
 You may get up to 4 CEEs per semester, but no more than 4 CEEs per year.
 Two CEEs per semester is a recommended goal.

 9. Do I have to choose the new core, or can I choose the old core, since more of my credit applies there?

 Requirements for students matriculating in the 2019-2020 school year may not be changed.

 It is typical at a university that approximately 1/3 of your requirements are in the core, 1/3 are in your major, and 1/3 are electives.
 Arts & Sciences requirements are not unusual in this respect.

-If desirable, you may wish to build a certificate, minor or second major with the electives.
-Check with the Undergraduate Catalog and your advisor to help you determine what electives are available.
+If desirable, you may wish to build a certificate, minor, or second major with the electives.
+Check out the Undergraduate Catalog and your advisor to help you determine what electives are available.

 It is possible for you to take more courses in your major area than needed.
 For example, if your degree calls for 36 hours in your major, you could possibly take 54 hours in the major.
 Eighteen hours from that major area would count as electives.